Boeing says air travel to return to pre-pandemic levels by 2024

 "I think we will also see some of those aircraft transition as they become feedstock for conversion into cargo aircraft" says Mr Hulst, and that this is being driven by the e-commerce boom that has come with the pandemic.

-Another big change for the 20 year period of the forecast could be how aircraft are fuelled as the world tackle's climate change.
+Another big change for the 20 year period of the forecast could be how aircraft are fuelled, as the world tackle's climate change.
 At the moment air travel accounts for about 2% of global greenhouse emissions.

 Research is being done on an alternatives including biofuels, hydrogen and batteries.
 However the International Council on Clean Transportation (ICCT) found that at most, 5.5% of aviation fuel in the EU could come from sustainable sources by 2030.

-Mr Hulst says as an industry "we've seen the progress over the last 30 years has been dramatic.
-Progress that we'll see in this decade will be dramatic, but we also need other factors, other fuels to be part of this solution".
+Mr Hulst says as an industry "we've seen that progress over the last 30 years has been dramatic.
+Progress that we'll see in this decade will be dramatic, but we also need other factors, other fuels to be part of this solution.
+As we get into the medium and long term sustainable aviation fuels become a critical part of our sustainability goals."